security-analyzer/core/README.md

 ## Web Crawler

-🐍 A large scale web crawler for to take an overview about security of Moroccan sites
+🐍 A large scale web crawler to take an overview about security of Moroccan sites

 ### Usage